Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Recommended-Tools.md

 ## PDF Text Editor *(Alpha)* {#pdf-text-editor}

 Open a PDF and edit its text and images right in your browser, then save a new copy.
-Edits are grouped so you can change a whole paragraph at once, and the PDF is rebuilt when you're done.
+Edits are grouped so you can change a whole paragraph at once.

 :::warning Experimental
 The PDF Text Editor is **alpha / experimental**.
 Its behaviour and output may change, and complex PDFs may not come out perfectly.
 Always keep a copy of your original file.